![]() Aero-Horsepower & Drag Loss Calculator Early Aero Joe Petrali

 left and right heel restraints for the bike but the

-owner declined saying they were not necessary..."As
+owner declined saying they were not necessary...As in

-We finally put the right one on, drilled, bolted and loctited, not asking anyone before so doing.
+We finally put the right one on, drilled, bolted and red-loctited, not asking anyone before so doing.
 We did not get the left one on as we would have had to cut off the heel shifter which would have been a political statement.
 Well, maybe Bryan can hang on at 200+ with one leg anchored.
 Politics of insanity.
 It was only briefly run up to 345hp @ 19PSI.
 Bike geared for 312 mph @ 6500 RPM.
 Turbo was sized for 560HP but with low RPM (6500 rev

 cut 6750) and small valve area relative to